Comonadic Coalgebras and Bousfield Localization: Lifting Bousfield Localization to Comonadic Algebras

 For any $\C$-local object $X$ in $\M$, as noted above, the cofree $K$-coalgebra $KX$ is a fibrant object in $\coalgkm$.
 Using the forgetful-cofree adjunction \eqref{forgetful-cofree}, there is a commutative diagram of simplicial sets:

-By definition $f \in \C'$ if and only if the bottom horizontal map in the above diagram is a weak equivalence for all $\C$-local objects $X$.
-By commutativity this is equivalent to the top horizontal map being a weak equivalence for all $\C$-local objects $X$.
-This in turn is equivalent to $Uf \in \M$ being a $\C$-local equivalence. \end{proof}
+By definition $f \in \C'$ if and only if the bottom horizontal morphism in the above diagram is a weak equivalence for all $\C$-local objects $X$.
+By commutativity and the 2-out-of-3 property, this is equivalent to the top horizontal morphism being a weak equivalence for all $\C$-local objects $X$.
+This in turn is equivalent to $Uf$ in $\M$ being a $\C$-local equivalence. \end{proof}

 \begin{theorem} Under Assumption \ref{standing.assumptions}, the following two statements are equivalent. \begin{enumerate} \item $\coalgklcm$ admits the left-induced model structure via the forgetful functor $U : \coalgklcm \to \lcm$. \item The left Bousfield localization $\Lcprime \coalgkm$ exists. \end{enumerate} Furthermore, if either statement is true, then there is an equality